How to work out the rebuild cost of your home

 Yes.
 The market value relates to how much someone might pay to buy your property.
 This takes into account the value of the land itself and other lifestyle factors, like proximity to schools or transport links.
 So it’s likely to be higher than the rebuild cost.

 In a few cases, where houses are made out of non-standard building materials, the market value could be lower than the rebuild value – but this is very rare.
-In these cases you should insure against the higher rebuild cost rather than the lower market value.
+In these circumstances you should insure against the higher rebuild cost rather than the lower market value.

 You need an estimated rebuild figure for rebuilding your home so that you know how much buildings insurance to take out.
 Insurance providers will use the rebuild value to determine your premium, and what payout you would receive if you made a claim.